-Starting in prekindergarten, students are introduced to the basic elements of music through singing, rhythms, ear training, movement in dance, and the use of instruments.
-The first through fourth grade music curriculum encompasses music history, theory, Orff techniques, and study of the symphony orchestra.
-Each student is challenged through the curriculum to develop skills on her own leveL There are various times during the year for students to perform at school, learn from guest musicians, and attend musical productions in the Dallas area.
-The first, second, and third grade students present an inter-disciplinary musical production at each grade level, while the fourth grade students present a musical production based on a classic literary work.
-In addition, second grade students are introduced to stringed instruments (violin, viola, cello, or string bass).
-There is an optional Lower School orchestra for students who take private lessons, as well as a third and fourth grade chorus.
+Starting in PreK, students are introduced to the basic elements of music through singing, rhythms, ear training, movement in dance, and the use of instruments.
+The First through Fourth Grade music curriculum encompasses music history, theory, Orff techniques, and study of the symphony orchestra.
+Each student is challenged through the curriculum to develop skills on her own level.
+There are various times during the year for students to perform at school, learn from guest musicians, and attend musical productions in the Dallas area.
+The First, Second, and Third Grade students present an inter-disciplinary musical production at each grade level, while the Fourth Grade students present a musical production based on a classic literary work.
+In addition, Second Grade students are introduced to stringed instruments (violin, viola, cello, or string bass).
+There is an optional Lower School orchestra for students who take private lessons, as well as a Third and Fourth Grade chorus.

-The tradition of the Hockaday musical goes back to 1954 when Hockaday became the first school in the Southwest to do a full book musical – the tradition of the 8th grade musical followed soon after.
-The Hockaday Theater Company is a class taught during the school day that allows students significant acting and technical theater experience, and in this class they stage two plays a year.
-In addition, there is an Upper School musical every February that is open to all Upper School students and boys from other schools that would like to audition.
+The tradition of the Hockaday musical goes back to 1954 when Hockaday became the first school in the Southwest to do a full-book musical – the tradition of the Eighth Grade musical followed soon after.
+The Hockaday Theater Company is a class taught during the school day that allows students significant acting and technical theater experience, and in this class, they stage two plays a year.
+In addition, there is an Upper School musical every February that is open to all Upper School students.
 Throughout the many theater productions during the year, students take an important collaborative role in set design, props, costumes, lighting, and stage management.

 The Hockaday choral program begins as students learn the basics of singing in their general music classes in Lower School, but continues with elective choirs in Middle School.
-The 5th and 6th grade students sing in the Cantate Choir and the 7th and 8th grade students sing in the Bel Canto Choir, both giving two concerts a year as well as their school performances.
+The Fifth and Sixth students sing in the Cantate Choir and the Seventh and Eighth students sing in the Bel Canto Choir, both giving two concerts a year as well as their school performances.
 In Upper School, singers join the Concert Choir and, in addition to their winter and spring concerts, also have opportunities for numerous community service outreach performances and side-by-side concerts with professional-level choral ensembles in the area.
 All choristers are encouraged and prepared to audition for TPSMEA All-State, and have enjoyed participating in the festival in large numbers each year.
 Other choral opportunities include student-run clubs such as the Gospel Choir and Hockappella.
 Hockaday halls are frequently filled with the sounds of singing, and performing groups have an impressive series of performances throughout the year.